 The common consumer strategy of asking 3 different kitchen designers at three different cabinet dealers to price out a layout not done by an expert in three separate cabinet lines usually results in making poor choices beyond just the kitchen design.

 I advise customers to treat selecting a cabinet dealership and their kitchen designer like they would selecting an auto mechanic.
-You want to hear the mechanics advice and you want to shop for the garage that gets the best reviews and that customers recommend for reasonable pricing and good service.
+You want to hear the mechanics advice and you want to shop for the garage that gets the best reviews.
 You don’t want to tell the mechanic what to do without his or her input and I always let the mechanic recommend the parts and manufacturer they think best serves my needs.
 This way I take advantage of the expertise of the professional who has spent a lifetime learning their trade.

-At Main Line Kitchen Design all our designers are instructed to do their first designs to achieve the best kitchen possible within a customers budget.
+At Main Line Kitchen Design all our designers are instructed to do their first designs to achieve the best kitchen possible within a customer’s budget.
 Even if they have to ignore requests made by the customer.
 There is always time to make the changes that our customer wants.
 We know from experience that compromise and collaboration is what creates the designs people love most.
-And that just giving customers what they ask for is the easy and less professional path.
+Just giving customers what they ask for is the easy and less professional path.

 Hoping your kitchen designer is brave enough to show you beyond what you ask for.